eigerco/solana-spec/implementation-details.md

 ##### Push active set of nodes

 Each node holds a _push active set of nodes_.
-It is a 25-element array because it represents the log2 distribution of the network's stake (largest stake holder is 14 million SOL, log(14 million) = 23.7).
+It is a 25-element array because it represents the log2 distribution of the network's stake (largest stake holder is ~14 million SOL, log(14 million) = 23.7).
 Each element, a `PushActiveSetEntry`, contains an index map of peer public keys and bloom filters holding origin public keys.
-Node uses this index map to check if the origin of the message exists in the peer's corresponding bloom filter.
+The node uses this index map to check if the origin of the message exists in the peer's corresponding bloom filter.
 If yes, the message is not sent to that peer.
 Otherwise, the message can be sent.

 ```rust
 struct PushActiveSet([PushActiveSetEntry; 25])